Effective data protection management support

 - In addition to the legal requirements, public awareness of data protection and the risks associated with data processing is growing.

 Data protection is a central prerequisite for the legally permissible and successful use of existing and new information technologies.
-The challenges are becoming increasingly complex in the wake of digitization, cloud computing, big data, etc., and expert support is all the more important.
+The challenges are becoming increasingly complex in the course of digitalisation, cloud computing, big data, etc., and expert support is all the more important.